MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 ## Flux (GitOps)

-**Supported distributions**: All CNCF-certified Kubernetes clusters.
+- **Supported distributions**: All CNCF-certified Kubernetes clusters.

 [GitOps on AKS and Azure Arc-enabled Kubernetes](conceptual-gitops-flux2.md) uses [Flux v2](https://fluxcd.io/docs/), a popular open-source tool set, to help manage cluster configuration and application deployment.
 GitOps is enabled in the cluster as a `Microsoft.KubernetesConfiguration/extensions/microsoft.flux` cluster extension resource.

-For more information, see [Tutorial: Deploy applications by using GitOps by using Flux v2](tutorial-use-gitops-flux2.md).
+For more information, see [Tutorial: Deploy applications by using GitOps and Flux v2](tutorial-use-gitops-flux2.md).

 The most recent version of the Flux v2 extension and the two earlier versions (N-2) are supported.
 We generally recommend that you use the most recent version of the extension.